diffblue/gitlab/doc/ci/yaml/index.md

 ### `stages`

-Use `stages` to define stages that contain groups of jobs. `stages` is defined globally for the pipeline.
-Use [`stage`](#stage) in a job to define which stage the job is part of.
+Use `stages` to define stages that contain groups of jobs.
+Use [`stage`](#stage) in a job to configure the job to run in a specific stage.

-If `stages` is not defined in the `.gitlab-ci.yml` file, then the default pipeline stages are:
+If `stages` is not defined in the `.gitlab-ci.yml` file, the default pipeline stages are:

 - [`.pre`](#stage-pre)
 - `build`